ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 New Subclasses:

-* Oath of Redemption - Redemption Paladins seek to defeat Evil through abjuration rather than destruction.
-They would prefer to show Ketheric the error of his ways than the sharpness of a sword.
-They would rather get Lord Soth to repent than be defeated in combat.
-Their powers protect and heal allies, punish enemies for attacking, and can reduce enemy damage.
 * Oath of Zeal - Zeal Paladins use their fervor to increase their own speed as well as to inspire allies.
 * Oath of Conquest - Conquest Paladins focus on overwhelming their enemies and crushing their spirit.
 They use fear and terror, and react to missed attacks with furious retribution.